Back to Normalizing Flows Hub

 $$ \log p_x(x) = \log p_z(f(x)) + \log \left| \det J_f(x) \right| $$

-where $J_f(x) = \frac{\partial f}{\partial x}$ is the Jacobian matrix of the transformation.
-This is the core equation of normalizing flows.
-It says: to evaluate the likelihood of any data point $x$, push it through the forward mapping $f$ to get $z$, evaluate the base density at $z$, and add a correction term for how the transformation stretches or compresses volume.
+where $J_f(x) = \frac{\partial f}{\partial x}$ is the Jacobian matrix.
+This is the core equation: to evaluate the likelihood of $x$, push it through $f$ to get $z$, evaluate the base density at $z$, and add a correction for how the transformation stretches or compresses volume.

 The Jacobian Determinant Problem

-There is an immediate computational challenge.
-The Jacobian $J_f(x)$ is a $d \times d$ matrix.
-Computing its determinant costs $O(d^3)$ in general, which is prohibitive for high-dimensional data.
-The entire design challenge of normalizing flows is: how do we build expressive invertible transformations whose Jacobian determinant is cheap to compute?
+The immediate problem: the Jacobian $J_f(x)$ is a $d \times d$ matrix.
+Computing its determinant costs $O(d^3)$, which is prohibitive for high-dimensional data.
+The central design question is: how do we build expressive invertible transformations whose Jacobian determinant is cheap to compute?

-Two foundational solutions have been proposed: planar flows and coupling layers.
+Two solutions: planar flows and coupling layers.

 Planar Flows